 The Interrupt Controller signals an interrupt by NMI input to the CPU.
 After the current instruction is finished the CPU starts an interrupt sequence.
-First it puts the program bank register, the program counter High byte, the program counter Low byte and the program status register to the stack.
+First it puts the program counter High byte, then the program counter Low byte and the program status register to the stack.
 Then the CPU writes the vector address Low byte (00FFFAh) to the bus.
 The Interrupt Controller recognizes this address and stops the CPU by the RDY signal.
-Now the Interrupt Controller writes the vector address Low and High byte of the corresponding interrupt number to the bus and releases the CPU by releasing RDY.
-The CPU now operates with the new vector of the interrupt service routine.

-When the Interrupt Controller writes the new vector to the address bus, the interrupt pending flag of this vector is set, indicating that no interrupt is pending.
+Now the Interrupt Controller writes the vector address Low and High byte of the corresponding interrupt number to the bus and releases the CPU When the Interrupt Controller writes the new vector to the address bus, the interrupt pending flag of this vector is set, indicating that no interrupt is pending.